 When Travis and I visited Hong Kong, we hiked the Dragon’s Back.
 We had just completed 30+ days of Shaun T’s Insanity Workout and I guess we were feeling a bit ballsy.
 At the time, we weren’t people that went on vacation and said, “You know what?
 Let’s workout.”
 But, we didn’t want to just shop and eat and be entertained.
 We wanted a different view.
 We tasted local cuisine–the duck crepe was AMAZING!
 We wanted a different, more meaningful experience.
 Could we get lost?
 Sure.
 Could we try a dish and hate it?
 Of course.
 But, would we die?
 No.

 I didn’t know what my next job would be, but I knew I couldn’t remain where I was.
 So, I prayed and I put in applications everywhere.
-One night, my husband was hanging with some colleagues from his part-time job and someone mentioned that Charter Spectrum was hiring.
+One night, my husband was hanging with some colleagues from his part-time job and someone mentioned that a communications company was hiring.
 I’m not sure what made her reveal her salary but let’s just say it was significantly higher than mine.
 When my husband told me about it and encouraged me to apply, I actually got mad.
 A call center?
 Absolutely not.
 I’m trying to move closer to my dream career.
 All of the negative connotations of a call center came rushing in.
 My idea of switching jobs included having my own desk, pictures of my family, enjoying 1 hour lunches, working from home if I chose to, heading up meetings and traveling.
 Selling cable was not a part of the equation.
 I felt like I was going backwards.

 God must have prompted my change of heart because on the day of the job fair I was excited.